-Tillis declines to say whether Burr should step down as Senate Intelligence chairman due to stock trade investigation
+Tillis declines to say whether Burr should step down as Senate Intelligence chairman because of stock trade investigation

-Burr has come under intense scrutiny in recent weeks for stock trades he made as the U.S. braced for the coronavirus pandemic.
+Burr has come under intense scrutiny in recent weeks for stock trades he made as the United States braced for the coronavirus pandemic.
 The Justice Department is investigating the trades, and Burr has faced calls from some corners to resign.

 In Wednesday’s radio interview, Hewitt raised the topic and said that he believes Burr “ought to step down as chairman of the Intel Committee.”